REINTRODUCING DON MURRAY

 Don has always been an independent filmmaker at heart.
 This sensibility may have worked against his natural good looks and mainstream appeal—as Janine Basinger suggests in The Star System, there are a set of fixed expectations for people with certain kinds of looks: it's risky if one tries to have the acorn fall too far from the tree.

-His creativity continues, however.
+His creativity continued, however.
 Just before his seventy-fifth birthday, Don had a tale told to him that was so incredible, so "truth is stranger than fiction," so viscerally exciting that it prompted him to assemble a team to film the story despite all the technical obstacles that it contained.
 The story of divers trapped in an underwater cave with their air supply slowly but surely running out on them would be entitled—fittingly enough—Breathe.
 Over the next three years, Don would travel to various ocean settings around the world to bring the story to life.
 And with the help of marine cinematographer Tom Campbell, Breathe (2007) possesses breath-taking high-def visuals that only make the story that much more compelling.